OurVoiceUSA/widget-onboarding/README.md

 ## Setup

 Simply run `npm install` in this directory, then `npm run build` (or `npm run build-release` for production) and `npm run start` to serve the widget.
-You will want to add the following embed code to the host site:
+You will want to add the following embed code to the host site (note this is the development example, for production you will have to adjust server and output js):

     <script>
     (function (w,d,s,o,f,js,fjs) {